 Here we analyze the computational and communication costs of MD-MAX-SUM.
-The algorithm begins with the agents sending shares in the constraint matrices to the mediators (Section 6.2.1), then the algorithm iterates for a preset number of iterations (Sections 6.2.2-6.2.5), and finally the mediators send to each of the agents a vector from which the agents can infer the assignments to their variables (Section 6.2.6).
+The algorithm begins with the agents sending shares in the constraint matrices to the mediators (Section 5.2.1), then the algorithm iterates for a 795 preset number of iterations (Sections 5.2.2-5.2.5), and finally the mediators send to each of the agents a vector from which the agents can infer the assignments to their variables (Section 5.2.6).
 The opening and concluding phases are executed only once and they include simple secret sharing computations so we ignore them in this analysis.
 The main computational and communication costs are in the main body of the algorithm.

 Also there, the work in the initial iteration and in producing shares in the Q-messages consists of very efficient local computations (see Eqs.
-(12) and (13)).
-The only parts in which the mediators engage in a costly MPC sub-protocol, COP-MARE, is in computing shares in the R-messages (Section 6.2.4) and in normalizing messages (Section 6.2.5).
+(13) and (14)).
+The only parts in which the mediators engage in a costly MPC subprotocol, MIN, is in computing shares in the R-messages (Section 5.2.4) and in normalizing messages (Section 5.2.5).

-In summary, if MD-MAX-SUM is executed for K iterations, and every K_1 iterations we normalize the Q-messages, the overall number of invocations of the COMPARE sub-protocol is bounded by
+In summary, if MD-MAX-SUM is executed for K iterations, and every K_1 iterations we normalize the Q-messages, the overall number of invocations of the MIN sub-protocol is bounded by

-$$2|E{+}|(\Delta - 1) \cdot (\Delta K + \lfloor K/K{1} \rfloor) . \tag{18}$$
+$$2|E+|(\Delta-1)\cdot(\Delta K+\lfloor K/K_1\rfloor).$$ (19)

 Since in the most secure version of MD-MAX-SUM we have $|E+| = {N \choose 2}$, the bound in Eq.
-(18) is at most
+(19) is at most

-$$N(N-1)(\Delta-1)\cdot(\Delta K + \lfloor K/K_1\rfloor). \tag{19}$$
+$$N(N-1)(\Delta-1)\cdot(\Delta K + \lfloor K/K_1 \rfloor) .$$ (20)

-As for the computational and communication costs of the COMPARE sub-protocol, see the theoretical discussion in Section 4.3 and the experimental evaluation in Section 7.1.
+As for the computational and communication costs of the MIN sub-protocol, see the theoretical discussion in Section 4.4 and the experimental evaluation in Section 6.1.

-7 Experimental evaluation
+820 6.
+Experimental evaluation

-In this section we describe the experiments that we conducted in order to evaluate the performance of MD-Max-Sum.
+In this section, we describe the experiments that we conducted in order to evaluate the performance of MD-MAX-SUM.

-We implemented and executed the algorithm on the AgentZero simulator [25], running on AWS C5a instances comprised of a 2nd generation AMD EPYCTM 7R32 processor and 64 GB memory, except for the call to the COMPARE sub-protocol, which is described and evaluated separately in Section 7.1.
+We implemented and executed the algorithm on the AgentZero simulator [42], running on AWS C5a instances comprised of a 2nd generation AMD EPYC[TM] 7R32 processor and 64 GB memory, except for the call to the MIN sub-protocol, which is described and evaluated separately in Section 6.1.